writetome51/open-array-content/README.md

 # PublicArrayContent

 An array-manipulating Typescript/Javascript class with properties and methods
-that give info about what is in the array.
+that give info about what is in the array, and can make basic changes to the array.

 ## Constructor
 ```